Dow Average, bracketed by Boeing and Microsoft, suffers worst quarter since 1987 as coronavirus pummels economy

-U.S. stocks sank Tuesday, bulging the Dow Jones Industrial Average’s loss in the quarter to a level not seen since 1987 as the pandemic almost certainly plunged the American economy into recession.
+U.S. stocks sank Tuesday, bringing the Dow Jones Industrial Average’s loss in the quarter to a level not seen since 1987 as the pandemic almost certainly plunged the American economy into recession.

 The blue-chip index tumbled 23% in the three months, closing Tuesday’s session with a 1.8% drop.
 The S&P 500 fared little better, even after a furious, weeklong 17% rally that halted Tuesday.
 The Nasdaq 100 fell least among major indexes, as dip-buyers targeted the cash-rich tech megacaps that make up its core.
-The Russell 2000 plunged 31% in the quarter, the most in data going back to 1979.
+The Russell 2000 index of small-cap strocks plunged 31% in the quarter, the most in data going back to 1979.

 There was almost nowhere to hide for Dow investors, as all but one of the 30 members ended lower for the year.
 Boeing plunged 54%, while Chevron and Exxon sank at least 39% after oil suffered its worst quarterly beatdown on record.
 Microsoft fared best, ending higher by 0.01%.